A Cumulative Ordered Spike-and-Slab Prior for Adaptive Dimension Selection in Joint Latent Space Models: Adaptive Dimension Selection via Cumulative Shrinkage

 where $t_{2a_\theta}(0,b_\theta/a_\theta)$ denotes a Student's $t$-distribution with $2a_\theta$ degrees of freedom, mean zero, and scale parameter $\sqrt{b_\theta/a_\theta}$.
 The slab component is heavy-tailed, which provides robustness by preventing excessive shrinkage of genuinely large latent positions.
 The spike component is a narrow Gaussian, which strongly pulls irrelevant positions towards zero.

 This prior on $\mathbf{Z}$ directly inherits the ordering property from Proposition~\ref{pro:ordering}, which is crucial for resolving the inherent column permutation invariance of the latent space likelihood. \begin{corollary}[Stochastic Ordering of Latent Positions] Let $z_{ih}$ be drawn from the COSS prior defined in \eqref{eq:priorZ}.
-For any $\epsilon > 0$, the inequality $\Pr(|z_{i,h+1}| \le \epsilon) > \Pr(|z_{ih}| \le \epsilon)$ holds for all $1 \le h < k$, provided that the spike component is more concentrated around zero than the slab component.\footnote{A sufficient condition for this is that the variance of the spike is smaller than the variance of the slab $\theta_0 < b_\theta/a_\theta$, which is ensured by hyperparameter choice.} \end{corollary} The columns of $\mathbf{Z}$ are stochastically ordered, with columns of higher index being progressively shrunk towards zero.
-This soft constraint encourages the model to allocate variance to the first few latent dimensions before activating later ones, providing a practical solution for adaptive dimension selection.
+For any $\epsilon > 0$, the inequality $\Pr(|z_{i,h+1}| \le \epsilon) > \Pr(|z_{ih}| \le \epsilon)$ holds for all $1 \le h < k$, provided that the spike component is more concentrated around zero than the slab component.\footnote{A sufficient condition for this is that the variance of the spike is smaller than the variance of the slab $\theta_0 < b_\theta/a_\theta$, which is ensured by hyperparameter choice.} \end{corollary} {The columns of $\mathbf{Z}$ are thus stochastically ordered, with higher-indexed columns progressively shrunk toward zero.
+This ordering serves as a soft identifiability constraint.
+In standard latent space models, the columns of $\mathbf{Z}$ are exchangeable so that any permutation yields an equivalent representation.
+The COSS prior breaks this permutation invariance: reordering the columns would alter their prior probabilities, making permuted configurations less probable.
+Unlike hard constraints such as lower-triangular factor loadings, this soft ordering does not restrict the parameter space and therefore avoids the mixing difficulties that rigid constraints can introduce.
+At the same time, by concentrating prior variance in the leading columns, the COSS prior ensures that substantive latent structure is captured by the first few dimensions before additional dimensions are activated, providing a natural mechanism for adaptive dimension selection. }